 Programme in Georgia

-- Increasing administrative, operational and management capacity of the Political Party Finance Monitoring Department of the State Audit Office
+- Strengthening administrative, operational and management capacity of election administration of Georgia and Political Finances Monitoring Department at the State Audit Office;